Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 Penile structure (structural ED)

-Pain, curvature, or Peyronie's disease can make erections unreliable or less satisfying.
+Pain, curvature, or Peyronie’s disease (a condition where scar tissue inside the penis causes it to curve) can make erections unreliable or less satisfying.

 The Science of Erections: Your Body's Remarkable Mechanism